tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 ## Introduction

-To use code in this article,  you will need to install the following packages: censored, prodlim, and tidymodels.
+To use code in this article,  you will need to install the following packages: censored, modeldatatoo, and tidymodels.

 One trend in modern survival analysis is to compute time-dependent measures of performance.
 These are primarily driven by an increased focus on predictions for the probability of survival at a given time (as opposed to the predictions of event times or linear predictors).
-Since these are conditional on the time of evaluation, we call them dynamic performance metrics.
+Since these are conditional on the evaluation time, we call them dynamic performance metrics.

 Many dynamic metrics are similar to those used for binary classification models.
 The basic idea is that, for a given time $t$ for model evaluation, we try to encode the observed event time data into a binary "has there been an event at time $t$?" version.
 We can also convert the predicted survival probabilities into predicted events/non-events based on a threshold (default is 0.50).
-The survival versions of these metrics need those binary versions of observed truth and predictions as well as a way to account for censoring.
+The survival versions of these metrics need binary versions of observed truth and predictions as well as a way to account for censoring.

 Censoring plays into the details of the conversion and is additionally captured in the form of weights.
-For details on both these aspects, see the [Accounting for Censoring in Performance Metrics for Event Time Data](../survival-metrics-details) article.
+For details on these aspects, see the [Accounting for Censoring in Performance Metrics for Event Time Data](../survival-metrics-details) article.

 To start, let's define the various types of times that will be mentioned: